 Modern Naturally Sheltered Marina

-A modern and naturally sheltered marina in an inner and outer marina - with fuel dock; 120/220V electricity; luxury shower facilities and restrooms; water and ice from Nanny Cay’s own R/O plant; garbage disposal; 100% site-wide backup power.
+A modern and naturally sheltered marina with berths for 320 yachts with two fuel docks; pump out station; 120/220V electricity; luxury shower facilities and restrooms; water and ice from Nanny Cay’s own R/O plant; garbage disposal; 100% site-wide backup power.

 Pets & Animals

 All animals entering the territory must be declared at customs.
 All pets must have current health certificates and vaccinations, especially with respect to rabies.
 Contact the Chief Agricultural Officer (284-494-3701 ext 6123) for details of clearance regulations before entering BVI waters with a pet.
 For further advice, contact the BVI Humane Society at 284-494-2284.